innodoc/innodoc-webapp/README.md

 #### 2. Configuration

-Copy the example configuration `.env.example` to `.env` and edit to your liking.
+Copy the example configuration `.env` to `.env.local` and edit to your liking.

 #### 3. Build the application